 - serious, actual or threatened violence against another pupil or a member of staff

 - sexual abuse or assault

-- supplying an illegal drug
+- · supplying an illegal drug

 - carrying an offensive weapon

 - arson.

 It may be necessary for the school to involve the police if the offence warrants it.
 All permanent exclusions will be reviewed by the governing body to ensure that they are justified and fair.
-The headteacher can withdraw an exclusion that has not yet been reviewed by the governing body.
+The Head of School / Executive Headteacher can withdraw an exclusion that has not yet been reviewed by the governing body.